ZichenWen1/ClawGUI/clawgui-agent/README.md

 > **Important: `workspace` Path Setting**
 >
-> Set `workspace` to the root directory of your ClawGUI project (the directory containing both `clawgui-agent/` and `clawgui-eval/`).
-This allows the built-in evaluation skill (ClawGUI-Eval) to locate the evaluation framework correctly.
-For example, if your project is at `/home/user/ClawGUI`, set it to `"/home/user/ClawGUI"`.
+> Set `workspace` to the ClawGUI project root — the directory that contains both `clawgui-agent/` and `clawgui-eval/`.
+The built-in evaluation skill uses this path to locate the evaluation framework.
+For example, if your project lives at `/home/user/ClawGUI`, set `workspace` to `"/home/user/ClawGUI"`.

 #### GUI Tool Parameters